lyokha/nginx-healthcheck-plugin/README.md

 the same as the builder, then you may copy the library to the directory that is specified in directive `haskell load`, i.e. */var/lib/nginx/*.
-However, in many cases this simple approach won't work smoothly because of lack of access rights to the sandbox directories from the Nginx workers' owner (normally, *nginx*).
+However, in many cases this simple approach won't work smoothly because of lack of access rights to the sandbox directories from the Nginx workers' owner (normally, *nginx* or *nobody*).
 Additionally, these directories are supposed to be deleted when running *make clean*.

 A better approach is to collect all dependent Haskell libraries in a single directory.
 This approach suits well for remote deployment, even if the target